tim565/lab_exercise_7/04-Refactoring/REFACTORING.md

 1. What do you see in the image file's path?
 2. What about the previous instances where this image file was used?

+Answers: the image file's path has now a prefix images/file.
+Every usage of the image in the editor adapts automatically to the new path.

 </div>